Some faculty may hire undergraduates as research assistants. Such Work Study positions are usually advertised through the Career Learning Network.

 - Students are allowed only 1.0 I.S. course in History

-- Where research projects can be undertaken within the scope of an existing HIS seminar, students will not normally be allowed to enroll in Independent Studies.
+- Where research projects can be undertaken within the scope of an existing HIS seminar, students will not normally be allowed to enrol in Independent Studies.

 Senior Thesis and Methodology Options for History Specialists

-History Specialists must choose either to write a Senior Thesis (HIS 475H/476Y) or take one of the Methodology courses listed on the Methodology Courses for History Specialists (PDF) document.
+History Specialists must choose either to write a Senior Thesis (HIS 475H1/476Y1) or take one of the Methodology courses listed on the Methodology Courses for History Specialists (PDF) document.
 The Methodology credit may be combined with another of the department’s program requirements (Divisions 1 to 3 or Pre-Modern).
 The thesis differs from the independent study in its length and by its research paper format.
-Students registered in HIS 475H and HIS 476Y are also under the obligation of attending the weekly senior thesis seminar.
+Students registered in HIS475H1 and HIS 476Y1 are also under the obligation of attending the weekly senior thesis seminar scheduled on Mondays from 10-12 in the Natalie Zemon Davis Conference Room (SS 2098).
 Students selecting the Senior Thesis option must have a B+ average in no less than 4.0 HIS courses.